-There’s a bit of commotion going on in the Philadelphia area animal welfare community.
-Two members of the Justice Rescue team were recently arrested for allegedly stealing a dog and impersonating a police officer.
+Stealing dogs?
+Vigilante justice?
+There’s a bit of commotion in the Philadelphia area animal welfare community.
+Two members of the Justice Rescue team are charged with stealing a dog and impersonating a police officer.

-Some people are claiming that Justice Rescue is being unfairly portrayed in the media, while others are saying that they are impersonating the police.
-Both Justice-Rescue, Fox29Philadelphia’s and the Pennsylvania SPCA’s facebook pages are blowing up with angry comments – from saying Justice-Rescue is being unfairly portrayed, that Fox is presenting a one-sided story, to people vowing to never support the PSPCA again.
+Some people are claiming that Justice Rescue is being unfairly portrayed in the media.
+Others are saying that they are impersonating the police and should be criminally charged.
+Both Justice-Rescue, Fox29Philadelphia’s and the Pennsylvania SPCA’s Facebook pages are blowing up with angry comments.
+Some argue Justice-Rescue is being unfairly portrayed.
+Others insist the media is presenting a one-sided story.
+Some are vowing to never again support the PSPCA.

 This is attorney Jack McMahon.
 I represent Russ Harper(Wolf).
-PSPCA officials, the police and who ever authorized this arrest within the DA’s office should be ashamed of themselves.
-Charging these men, who have dedicated their time and effort in the noble cause of helping abused dogs, with a CRIME is a clear abuse of power and insult to fairness and justice.
+PSPCA officials, the police and whoever authorized this arrest within the DA’s office should be ashamed of themselves.
+Charging these men, who have dedicated their time and effort to the noble cause of helping abused dogs, with a CRIME is a clear abuse of power and insult to fairness and justice.
 This arrest is based on an incomplete investigation and personal vendettas by people at PSPCA.
-The dog in question was voluntarily surrendered to Justice Rescue with an owner surrender form, along with photocopy of driver’s license of owner.
+The dog in question was voluntarily surrendered to Justice Rescue with an owner surrender form, along with a photocopy of driver’s license of the owner.
 There was no misrepresentation as to who they were and the surrender form reflects clearly they were from Justice Rescue and not any governmental agency.
 The dog was voluntarily surrendered to Justice Rescue and they were not about to return it to PSPCA where there was a possibility of euthanizing the dog if it could not be placed.
 The only crime here is charging these caring and dedicated men.